The sun was just starting to set when I threw $3,000 into the sea.

 It’s classic, timeless fun.

-There’s no better way to see a big stretch of The States than through the open window of a car—and there’s no better way for me to become acquainted with the West Coast, using its best-loved road, the legendary Pacific Coast Highway.
+There’s no better way to see a big stretch of The States than through the open window of a car—and there’s no better way for me to become acquainted with the West Coast than going on a Pacific Coast Highway road trip, a legendary stretch of road.

 To start, nobody agrees on how long it is.
 National Geographic has it pegged as less than 150 miles long.
 Wikitravel will tell you it’s no less than 500 miles.
 Other people confused it with the whole of California State 1 (which the PCH is part of) and say it’s 650 miles in length.
 It’s a slippery thing to define.

-For my road trip, I chose to measure it as the stretch of coast road between San Francisco and San Diego—a (typically) nicely manageable 500-mile journey.
+For my Pacific Coast Highway road trip, I chose to measure it as the stretch of coast road between San Francisco and San Diego—a (typically) nicely manageable 500-mile journey.
 If you’re in a rush, you could burn through it in 8 hours—but when you’re in scenery this beautiful, why do that?

 It’s known to be one of the most beautiful road trips in the United States—and I absolutely couldn’t wait.